-Language study teaches students to think critically and analytically, and introduces them to the ways in which other cultures construct thought and make meaning.
+Language study teaches you to think critically and analytically, and introduces you to ways in which other cultures construct thought and make meaning.
 Our courses integrate culture, history, literature, and other creative productions into the learning experience, and introduce you to business discourse.

 Modern Languages at Bryant

 Language study is necessary for employment in a range of professions and offers many opportunities for graduate study.

 Our department offers programs in Chinese, French, Italian, and Spanish.
 Classes are conducted in the target language.
 We also host a language lab, which provides supplemental instruction and teacher- and student-guided instructional materials.